Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

      ```

 2. **CSV file not updating**:
-   - Verify the MikroTik router IP, username, and password in the script.
+   - Verify the MikroTik router IP, username, and password in `routers.csv`.
-   - Ensure the PPP secrets exist on the MikroTik router.
+   - Ensure the PPP secrets and active hotspot users exist on the MikroTik router.

+3. **Rate limit values incorrect**:
+   - Ensure the script correctly extracts values from PPP profiles.
+   - Modify the calculation logic in `updatecsv.py` if necessary.

-3. **Permission issues**:
+4. **Permission issues**:
    - Ensure the script and directories have the correct permissions:
      ```bash
      sudo chown -R root:root /opt/libreqos/src